SharedSignals June 2024

 The following is a non-normative example of the spec_urn

-Using the Issuer as documented by the Transmitter, the Transmitter Configuration Information can be retrieved.
+Using the Issuer URL as documented by the Transmitter, the Transmitter Configuration Metadata can be retrieved.
+Receivers SHOULD ensure that the Issuer URL comes from a trusted source and uses the https scheme.

 6.2.1.
 Transmitter Configuration Request